vitorguidi/raft-cpp-detsim/README.md

 1 - One node requests random sleep DONE

-2 - N nodes request random sleep
+2 - N nodes request random sleep    DONE

-3 - N nodes choose a target node at random and ping them
+3 - N nodes choose a target node at random and ping them    DONE

     - this demands implementing the server coroutine

     - also requires a rpc listener that spawns a coroutine to handle request

+4 - Refactor system/node to break circular dependency, add a messaging layer

-4 - raft leader election
+5 - raft leader election

-5 - raft log replication + clients
+6 - raft log replication + clients

 class system